Your First 6 Months — BJJ Beginner Roadmap

 Tap Early.
 Tap Often.
 Tap Without Ego.

 Tapping is not failure.
 It's communication.
 It protects you and your partner.
 A tap costs you nothing.
 An injury costs you weeks or months.
-There is no submission worth an injured shoulder — and there's no learning from a serious injury.
+There is no submission worth an injured shoulder.

 1